-The alarm <AlarmID> must not already be in use.
+The alarm <AlarmID> shall not already be in use.

-To change values of alarms already in use the alarm has to be cancelled first.
+To change values of alarms already in use the alarm shall be cancelled first.

-If the alarm is already in use, this call will be ignored and the error E_OS_STATE is returned.
+If the alarm is already in use, this call will be ignored and the error E\OS\STATE is returned.